 Each research-centered experience is with an established investigator, as a full-time member of a UTMB investigative team, during a 4-week period or longer.
 Provisions for combining redundant course requirements are considered for students enrolled in both the research elective course (ITSU 4403) and the basic science selective course (ITSU 4402).
-Students may also enroll in a research elective course during the Medical Student Summer Research Program (MSSRP, ITSU 1050), offered between year 1 and 2 of the medical school curriculum.
+Students may also enroll in the research elective course during the 8 week Medical Student Summer Research Program (MSSRP, ITSU 1050), offered between year 1 and 2 of the medical school curriculum.

 Each course is designed for individuals considering an academic career in a clinical department or those with an interest in translational research, basic research that has potential for translation to clinical care or public health, or clinical research conducted at the ITS Clinical Research Center.

 School of Medicine Research Elective: Multidisciplinary Translational Research (ITSU 4403)